 Disney World is of course beloved by all ages.
 But if you’re traveling with a baby or a toddler, or even an elementary schooler, you may be wondering what rides and experiences are appropriate for kids of a specific age.
 Sure, Disney World is a family friendly place, but that doesn’t make all rides at Disney World kid-friendly.
-(I mean, honestly I’m still not sure I’m old enough to ride Dinosaur.)
+There are definitely some scary Disney rides!

 If you’re wondering what Disney World rides are appropriate for your kid, we hope this guide of Disney World rides by age will help you out!
 And don’t worry — there’s something for every age at every park, from babies to thrill-seeking older kids and adults.
 That’s what makes Disney so magical for the whole family!

 Also, looking for Disney World ride height requirements?
 You can find a full list of every ride here.

 Note: This post contains affiliate links.
 This means if you make a purchase using a link, I may get a commission at no cost to you.

 Pro Planning Tip: We almost always use Undercover Tourist to buy our Disney tickets!
 They are an authorized Disney World ticket seller and they sell tickets at a discount.
 Just buy your tickets online, link them to your My Disney Experience app, and you’re good to go!

 There are plenty of Disney rides that are baby-friendly!
 From Dumbo to It’s a Small World, there are so many classic rides to take the littlest members of your family on.
 Your best bet for rides with babies are going to be at Magic Kingdom and Epcot.

 Be sure to check out the rides for toddlers and preschoolers too, because while some of them may not work for really little babies, some of them should be fine for older babies.